thaliaarchi/notes/wspace/assembly/whitelips.md

 by prepending the parent label to the local labels.
 The entry block before the first non-local label prepends nothing.
 The mnemonic label definition form does not scope local labels.

+`include` assembles the named file, with all already seen symbols visible to the child assembler, and appends it to the end of the including file.
+Only the first `include` for a filename is expanded. `include`s are not expanded in a macro definition.

+### Macros

 Macros are only applied when the types of the successive tokens match the parameter types expected by the macro.
 When the argument types do not match, if